 Westmoreland Glass (1890-1985):

-Produced some carnival and depression but mainly milk glass.
-Early Westermoreland marks were a “W” within what appears to be an upside-down lampshade.
+Produced some carnival and depression, but mainly milk glass.
+Early Westmoreland marks were a “W” within what appears to be an upside-down lampshade.
 The intertwined “W” and “G” were not developed until 1949.
 In 1983, all Westmoreland glass was marked “Westmoreland.”

 Others include: